meliopolis/chainhopper-sdk/README.md

     feeAmount0: 3282832n, // uncollected fees for token0
     feeAmount1: 23282n, // uncollected fees for token1
   },
-  // destination Position that could be created
+  // destination Position that will be created under current conditions on both chains
   destPosition: {
     pool: { // v3 or v4 pool
       protocol: Protocol.UniswapV4,